skylerwlewis/gatsby-transformer-gitinfo/README.md

         path: `./src/data/`,
       },
     },
-    `gatsby-transformer-gitinfo`,
+    `@skylerwlewis/gatsby-transformer-gitinfo`,
   ],
 }
 ```

-Where the _source folder_ `./src/data/` is a git versionned directory.
+Where the _source folder_ `./src/data/` is a git versioned directory.

 The plugin will add several fields to `File` nodes: `gitLogLatestAuthorName`, `gitLogLatestAuthorEmail` and `gitLogLatestDate`.
 These fields are related to the latest commit touching that file.

-If the file is not versionned, these fields will be `null`.
+If the file is not versioned, these fields will be `null`.

 They are exposed in your graphql schema which you can query: